AgastyaPatel/USD_Megascan_Importer/README.md

 Shelf Appears with tools.
 <img src = 'bin/DEV/shelf.png'></img>

-4. Click `Load Tool` and you can use the convertor.
+4. Click `Load Tool` and now you can use the convertor.

 Enjoy!